-TA at Florida State is a form of “third party billing” and students using Tuition Assistance must complete this form, then submit it along with their service branch’s approved TA paperwork.
+TA at Florida State is a form of “third party billing” and students using Tuition Assistance must complete an Agency Billing Form (the first form on the page) and submit it along with their service branch’s approved TA paperwork.

-The university’s point-of-contact for TA is Jason Price in Student Business Services.
-Jason has extensive training and experience in assisting military-connected students with federal TA, having managed these funds at FSU for several years.
-Jason maintains his expertise by participating in federal TA updates, workshops and conferences on an ongoing basis.
+The university’s point-of-contact for TA is Tina Bauldree in Student Business Services.
+Tina has extensive training and experience in assisting military-connected students with federal TA, having managed these funds at FSU for several years.
+Tina maintains her expertise by participating in federal TA updates, workshops and conferences on an ongoing basis.

 TA information and assistance is available by emailing Tina Bauldree at email@example.com or calling (850) 644-6173.

 Each branch of service has its own TA application form and procedures.
 Again, service members are required to first consult with an education counselor in their service branch on the specifics of using TA, either by visiting their installation’s education office or an online virtual education center.